madaan/Perfsim/README.markdown

 ##The simulator now has the following features :
-1. Any number of servers be specified
+1. Any number of servers be specified.
-2. Distribution for servers can be specified
+2. Distribution for servers can be specified.
-3. Customers are picked from a user pool which grows only till a user specified
+3. Customers are picked from a user pool which grows only till a user specified limit.
-4. Users have an experience which keeps on increasing as they visit the bank aga
+4. Users have an experience which keeps on increasing as they visit the bank.
 5. The servers have a fatigue cap after which they stand up to take a break.
-Thu
 6. Several scheduling algorithms are implemented in scheduler.py
 7. Most of the options can be specified in the config file which is parsed befor
 8. Essential statistics are being calculated.